 Mares who are good doers put on too much weight if fed a stud mix or cube during pregnancy.
 For these types a stud balancer, which contains all the essential nutrients they need but has negligible calorie content, is ideal and should ensure that the development of the foetus is supported without promoting weight gain in the mare.
 Because a balancer is so concentrated, only small amounts need to be fed which is particularly useful for mares that are heavily pregnant as they often have a reduced appetite.

-For mares who don’t hold their weight particularly well a stud mix or stud cube should be used, as they contain extra calories alongside the essential nutrients required.
+For mares who don’t hold their weight particularly well a stud mix or stud cube can be used, as they contain extra calories alongside the essential nutrients required.
 Whatever you choose it’s important to feed it at the manufacturer’s recommended levels to ensure the mare is receiving all the nutrients she and her growing foal need.